EmuDeck/emudeck.github.io/docs/frequently-asked-questions/steamos/index.md

 ### If I already have Citra or Yuzu installed on my system, will this EmuDeck update remove either emulator?

 No, existing installs will not be touched.

 ***

+### I don't have Citra or Yuzu, how do I download them?

+Since the original GitHub pages for both Citra and Yuzu have been taken down, there is no longer an official source for either emulator.

+Forked repositories ("copies" in other words) of these repositories have been taken down by Nintendo (primarily forks/"copies" of Yuzu).

+Due to take-down concerns, distribution of Citra and Yuzu is a sensitive subject and this wiki nor the EmuDeck Discord will cover how to locate copies of either Citra and Yuzu.

+If you can locate a copy of Citra or Yuzu, you may proceed with the rest of the FAQ to learn how to properly use these copies to get the latest EmuDeck configurations.

+***